How to become an out-of-network provider

 Rearrange out-of-network care with Anagram

-With Anagram the hope is that your practice is able to make paying for care easier by removing surprise bills and the restraints imposed by health insurers and other plans.
+With Anagram the hope is that your practice is able to make paying for care easier by removing surprise bills and the restraints imposed by third parties.
 For care providers considering going out of network that means an easier claims submission and reimbursement process.
 Claims submitted through Anagram are filed electronically and have a nearly 0% denial rate.